etases/SU22.Unity/Docs/UseCases/Platform/Platform.md

 ## Connect Controller Cube

 ### 1.1 Brief Description
-Character values can change when interacting with an power up source, which can be beneficial or detrimental to the player during gameplay.
+Platform is require for more interesting gameplay experience, each platform properties can be harm or benefit user during gameplay.

 ## 2. Flow of Events